 When running task 3 on ten samples at once, the task requests a total of 100 CPUs and 100GB of PD (due to scattering 10-ways wide) for one sample.
 Because it is running on ten samples, it will need ten times those resources at once -- 1000 CPUs and 1TB of persistent disk.
 If the current resources quota is set at 24 CPUs and 100GB of PD and you want this workflow to run as quickly as possible, you will need to make a request for at least 1000 CPUs and 1TB of PD.

-How do I request a quota increase?
+How to request a resource (compute/memory) quota increase

 You can make a resource quota increase request by sending us a message through the Contact Us module in the Terra UI, or by emailing email@example.com.